-- Requesting to speak to their teacher, advisor, school counselor or Director of Education, - Meeting with the Head of School.
+- Requesting to speak to their teacher, advisor, school counselor, Director of Education, or Director of Student Services - Meeting with the Head of School.

 New Student Orientation

 New students are expected to participate in an orientation program scheduled during the week before school opens.
 The purpose of the orientation is to assist in the transition to the School.
 During the orientation, students: